-Data Transfers:
+Data and Specimen Transfers:

-- Data entering or leaving Ohio State, which is typically a coded-limited or de-identified dataset, requires a reviewed and signed Data Use Agreement (DUA) to be in place with the Office of Innovation and Economic Development (formerly "TCO") or the Office of Legal Affairs before information can be shared. - University data must be transferred in a secure manner, including an electronic data capture system like REDCap, encrypted email, secure file transfer protocol (sftp), etc.
+- Data that is leaving Ohio State, which is typically a coded-limited or de-identified dataset, requires a reviewed and signed Data Use Agreement (DUA) to be in place with the Office of Innovation and Economic Development (formerly "TCO") or the Office of Legal Affairs before information can be shared. - Specimens that are leaving Ohio State require a reviewed and signed Material Transfer Agreement (MTA) to be in place with the same offices. - Labels on specimen containers leaving OSU should be de-identified and contain no patient identifiers. - University data and specimens must be transferred in a secure manner.
+Data would be shared via electronic data capture systems like REDCap, encrypted emails, and secure file transfer protocol (sftp).
+Specimens could be transferred via a package delivery service (e.g., UPS, FedEx), courier, etc.